sigsum/sigsum/archive/2026-08-XX-roadmap.md

       exploring gpg signature support (to bring transparency to legacy places).
     - No definite expected outcome/timeline yet, talk to mw for current status.
     - Input and review from nisse, quite can also help with TKey questions

-  - **TODO:** anyone else want to contribute something to this list to let folks know what they're working on?
-No need to commit to when/if it will be done.

 As usual: support, bug fixing, and other maintenance is in scope and planned separately when needed.
 Please reach out if there are any off-roadmap needs!